IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/simultaneous.md

 ## Streaming ASR System

 We will use an Emformer model implemented in torchaudio.
-The model is trained on TED-LIUM 3 (see [training recipe](https://github.com/pytorch/audio/tree/main/examples/asr/tedlium3_emformer_rnnt)).
+The model is trained on English-German MuST-C v2 (see [training recipe](https://github.com/pytorch/audio/tree/main/examples/asr/tedlium3_emformer_rnnt for a similar recipe on TED-LIUM 3)).
 Example usage for the corresponding Librispeech trained model is available as an [ASR demo script](https://github.com/pytorch/audio/blob/main/examples/asr/librispeech_emformer_rnnt/pipeline_demo.py).
+This means that the input to the text-to-text track will be cased and punctuated.

 ## Evaluation